← Back to System Design Patterns

 Apply RevOps principles when:

-• The client journey is longer than 30 days.
+- The customer journey involves multiple human touchpoints and lasts longer than 30 days.

-• You are spending over $5k/mo on paid acquisition.
+- You are spending significantly on paid acquisition across multiple channels.

 Ignore RevOps complexity when:

-• You are a solo operator with a simple e-commerce transaction.
+- You are a solo operator with a simple, high-velocity e-commerce transaction.

-• The cost of managing the system exceeds the margin of the deals.
+- The operational overhead of managing the system exceeds the margin of the deals being processed.

 How This Appears in Client Systems